Error-and-Erasure Decoding for Block Codes with Feedback: Erasure Exponent of Error-Free Codes:

-In a sense like the error exponent of erasure free block-codes, $\TEXn(R)$, erasure exponent of the error free bock codes, $\TEXz(R)$, gives a partial description of $\TEXn(R,\EXa)$. $\TEXn(R)$ gives the value of error exponents below which erasure exponent can be pushed to infinity and $\TEXz(R)$ gives the value of erasure exponent below which error exponent can be pushed to infinity.
+As a result of equations (\ref{eq:boundoncexq0}) and (\ref{eq:boundoncexq4}) we can conclude that $\TEX(R,\EXa)=\infty$ if and only if $\EXa\leq \TEXz(R)$.
+In a sense like the error exponent of erasure free block codes, $\TEXn(R)$, erasure exponent of the error free bock codes, $\TEXz(R)$, gives a partial description of $\TEXn(R,\EXa)$. $\TEXn(R)$ gives the value of error exponents below which erasure exponent can be pushed to infinity and $\TEXz(R)$ gives the value of erasure exponent below which error exponent can be pushed to infinity.

 Below the erasure exponent of zero-error codes, $\TEXz(R)$, is investigated separately for two families of channels: Channels which have a positive zero error capacity, i.e. $\CX_0>0$ and Channels which have zero zero-error capacity, i.e. $\CX_0=0$.